oceanprotocol-archive/predict-eth/examples/end-to-end-gentle.md

 Same as we did before, with ccxt we can get the next 12 real prices of ETH

 Don't forget to import the nmse function.
-[It's in the Setup in 'helpers'](https://github.com/oceanprotocol/predict-eth/blob/main/support/helpers.md)
+[It's in the Setup in the 'helpers' section](https://github.com/oceanprotocol/predict-eth/blob/main/support/helpers.md)

 ```python
 # To start we get the most recent date from our base dataset